-In Sixth Form, our young people have the chance to further develop their skills and independence, so they’re ready to manage a work or college placement.
+In our Post 16 provision, our young people have the chance to further develop their skills and independence, so they’re ready to manage a work or college placement.

-All Sixth Formers therefore have an individual programme, which may include local work experience, a college course or some extra time in school.
+All young people in the independence living provision has an individual programme, which may include local work experience, a college course or some extra time in school.

 Pupils’ individual study programmes ensure that they have a well-planned and positive future.
 One pupil said, ‘This place has changed me for the better.’